 EU-US Privacy Shield

-In compliance with the Privacy Shield Principles, Cognician commits to resolve complaints about our collection or use of your personal information.
+In compliance with the Privacy Shield Principles, Cognician is subject to the investigatory and enforcement powers of the FTC, the Department of Transportation or any other U.S. authorized statutory body [currently, there is no other U.S. authorized statutory body recognized by the EU or Switzerland], commits to resolve complaints about our collection or use of your personal information.
 EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact our Data Protection Officer at email@example.com.

 Cognician has further committed to cooperate with the panel established by the EU data protection authorities with regard to unresolved Privacy Shield complaints concerning data transferred from the EU.
 Under certain conditions, more fully described on the Privacy Shield website, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.